phusion/nginx-modsecurity-ubuntu/README.md

  1. If using Docker, import your GPG private key into the Docker container:

      a.
-On your host OS, export your GPG private key to a file, located inside the same directory as enter-docker.sh.
+On your host OS, export your GPG private key to a file, located inside the same directory as enter-dev-container.sh.
      b.
 Inside the container, run: `gpg --import yourkeyfile.asc`
      c.
 Inside the container, run: `gpg --edit-key yourkeyemail@host.com`
      d.
 Inside the GPG prompt, run: `trust`.
 Select "ultimate".
 Then run: `quit`.